Why a Climate Refugee Crisis Is Actually Far From Inevitable

 Now these catastrophes are fueling another crisis: climate change displacement.

-In California, Oregon, and Washington, some of the tens of thousands of people who fled their homes in recent weeks will ultimately return to their communities and rebuild when the land cools.
+Some of the tens of thousands of people who fled their homes in California, Oregon, and Washington will ultimately return to their communities and rebuild when the land cools.

 Others will become migrants.
-Most of Jakarta’s residents really have little choice in the matter as the capital city disappears, while East Africa is facing a surge in migration as sources of income dry up.
+Most of Jakarta’s residents really have little choice in the matter as the capital city disappears.
+Meanwhile, East Africa is facing a surge in migration as sources of income dry up.

 These events open a pandora’s box of difficult questions for governments worldwide.
 What sort of aid should those displaced by climate change receive?
 Should their movement be facilitated or deterred by the state?
 If they tried to migrate to another country or became refugees, should they receive special protections?